Houston Cancellation of Removal Lawyer

 - You have not been convicted of certain crimes as outlined in immigration law

-- Deportation would cause undue hardship on your spouse, child(ren), or parents who are U.S. citizens or lawful permanent residents
+- Deportation would cause undue hardship to your qualifying relative(s) who are U.S. citizens or lawful permanent residents

 Cancellation of removal is also available in other specific circumstances, such as for those who have endured physical abuse or extreme cruelty.
 To determine if you qualify as per above or in any other circumstance, you should consult with our immigration attorney.